Too Many Feature Phones? Here's How to Choose the Right One

 Dual SIM

-54.– to 85.–Supports the use of two SIM cards simultaneously, allowing users to manage two phone numbers from a single device.
+- Supports two SIM cards, allowing you to use two different phone numbers on a single device.

 Bestseller